beaverbuilder/documentation/docs/assistant/cloud/libraries/share-library.md

 ![Share a library](/img/assistant/cloud--libraries--share-library--1.jpg)

-Once a library is shared, you can select options from a dropdown menu.
-You also have options for pending invites.
+Once a library is shared, you can see all the members invited as well as any pending invitations.

 ![Share a library](/img/assistant/cloud--libraries--share-library--2.jpg)